surgeslc/GitHub-avatar-downloader/README.md

 where owner corresponds to a GitHub profile and repository is one of their repositories.
 So to download avatars of contributors to [Lighthouse Labs' Jungle Rails](https://github.com/lighthouse-labs/jungle-rails), one would enter:<br>
 `node download_avatars.js lighthouse-labs jungle-rails`

-On completion, the program will exit: a user should see the same command prompt as before it ran.
+On completion, the program will exit, and the user's prompt will reappear.

-The program doesn't currently handle situations in which a user fails to enter both a repoOwner and repoName.
+<p>Any valid command line consists of four items: If there are fewer or more, a message is displayed, then the program exits gracefully.
+Should four items be input with an invalid repoOwner and repository combination, the program will connect to GitHub, but terminate after an error occurs at line 82.</p>

 ### Example with Comments